'Operation Kichad': Cong slams BJP, says Goa MLAs crossover fast-tracked due to Yatra success | Politics

 ''A daily dose of diversion & disinformation is handed out to undermine the Yatra.
 We remain undeterred.
 We will overcome these dirty tricks of the BJP,'' he said.

-The BJP retained power in the coastal state after sssembly elections in March this year.
+The BJP retained power in the coastal state after the assembly elections in March this year.
 It has 20 MLAs in the Assembly, while the Congress’ strength will be depleted from 11 to three.

+The eight Congress MLAs -- Kamat, Michael Lobo, Delilah Lobo, Rajesh Phaldesai, Kedar Naik, Sankalp Amonkar, Aleixo Sequeira and Rudolf Fernandes -- were seen interacting with Sawant in a viral photo hours ahead of formally joining the BJP.

+In January, they had taken the loyalty pledge at a temple, church and dargah in Goa ahead of the elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)